phyloref/clade-ontology/jphyloref/lib/README.md

 JPhyloRef includes [FaCT++] 1.5.2.
 To use it, you will need to download libraries from [its Google Code repository] under the [LGPL] license agreement.
 Note that the native library file (with a `.dll`, `.jnilib` or `.so` extension) needs to be placed in this folder, not in a subfolder.
+If you save it into a different folder, you may need to modify `JVM_ARGS` to ensure that Java can find it.
+See the [README] for details.

 [FaCT++]: https://bitbucket.org/dtsarkov/factplusplus
 [its Google Code repository]: https://code.google.com/archive/p/factplusplus/downloads
 [LGPL]: ./licensing/lgpl-2.1.txt
+[README]: ../../README.md